athatheo/athatheo.github.io/README.md

 The four most important files in this repository are:
 - `index.html` for obvious purposes contains the basic layout, that is getting enhanced by functions run in the rest of the code, adding information and/or graphs
-- `autoRerun.js` initializes the whole design computation process
+- `autoRerun.js` initializes the whole design computation process and is responsible for filling in `Interactive What-If Design` and `Statistical Analysis` subcategories.
 - `draw_chart.js` is responsible for calling functions related to drawing graphs, adding information, as well as connecting to worker.js where the main computations are done
 - `worker.js` is responsible for the majority of computations.
 The various continuums